guillaumebort/play2-freemarker-demo/README.md

 ## Integrating with the Logger infrastructure

 Play 2 uses __slf4j__ as logging component.
 If your template engine library supports it, it is really straightforward to integrate with it.
-If it doesn't support it, slf4j as bridge able to redirect other logging components.
+If it doesn't support it, slf4j has several bridges able to redirect other logging components.

 Hopefully, __freemarker__ support it, so I can just configure it at the Java level using: